 Insects need energy and protein that come from food.
 Deep in a flower's center is a "nectary" which produces nectar, a sugary solution insects like that provides carbohydrates.
 Plant pollen is rich in protein, which insects need for building tissues.
 Bees, for example, carry back pollen and nectar to their hives to help their young bees develop.

 Petals sometimes have lines or other markings, called nectar guides.
 These help lead insects to a flower's center, where both the flower's nectar and reproductive systems lie.
-According to the North Carolina State University College of Agriculture and Life Sciences, in flowers popular with bees, the nectar guide is sometimes a region of low ultraviolet reflectance near the center of each petal.
+In flowers that are popular with bees, the nectar guide is sometimes a region of low ultraviolet reflectance near the center of each petal.
 The reflectance is invisible to human eyes but not to bees.

 To have a top garden, gardeners can plant flowers that draw "good" insects that eat those insects that can cause damage—aphids, the Colorado potato beetle, Harlequin bugs, green cabbage worms, tomato hornworms, flea beetles, corn ear worms and many other caterpillars, and Japanese beetles.
-Adams County, Maryland, master gardener Martie Young says, "Every one of these pests is eaten or parasitized by lady bugs, green lacewings, bees, wasps and flower flies."
-She recommends planting flowers such as foxglove and daisies and those that are red, yellow or blue.
+To prevent the devastation caused by voracious pests, attract the beneficials, such as bees, green lacewings, lady bugs, wasps and flower flies, which parasitize or eat the "bad" bugs.

 There are a myriad of flower choices that attract these beneficial insects, including daisies, marigolds, passionflowers and sunflowers.
 In general, flowers of red, yellow or blue are attractive to both humans and insects.